-The carpet was also past its day so this took quite a lot of our budget, in actual fact it was probably a third of the total cost.
+The carpet was also past its day, so this took quite a lot of our budget; in actual fact, it was probably a third of the total cost.

-If you can work with what you already own; if your budget is a little tight then this will keep down the cost.
+If you can work with what you already own, if your budget is a little tight, then this will keep down the cost.
 Some of the coolest basement bar ideas do not cost a fortune.

-If you have access to a saw, some sandpaper, a hammer and some nails you are halfway there.
+If you have access to a saw, some sandpaper, a hammer, and some nails, you are halfway there.

-We did splash out on a few luxuries such as the neon shelves – not necessary but we bought them.
-Ours cost in the region of $400 but if you take a look at the end of this article you will see you can buy shelves from $70 upwards on Amazon.
+We did splash out on a few luxuries, such as the neon shelves – not necessary, but we bought them.
+Ours cost in the region of $400, but if you take a look at the end of this article, you will see you can buy shelves from $70 upwards on Amazon.

-Our bar was quite pricey and we had to have it shipped in but we purchased it from a local games store.
+Our bar was quite pricey, and we had to have it shipped in, but we purchased it from a local games store.

-My daughter and son-in-law ordered my husband a neon bar sign as well, all personalized which glows in red above the bar.
-Again, take a look below as we have found a few really good deals for basement bar accessories.
+My daughter and son-in-law ordered my husband a neon bar sign as well, all personalized, which glows in red above the bar.
+Again, take a look below, as we have found a few really good deals for basement bar accessories.

 Basement bar design ideas

-You also don’t have to pay out for large movie posters, pick up some frames from the dollar shop.
+You also don’t have to pay out for large movie posters; pick up some frames from the dollar shop.
 Print out smaller versions of movie posters and make a collage on a spare wall in your basement space.

-If you have a collection of sports memorabilia and are going to do a sports basement bar then look at framing some of your collection and displaying it on the walls.
+If you have a collection of sports memorabilia and are going to do a sports basement bar, then look at framing some of your collection and displaying it on the walls.

 The Poker Table

 We really did push the boat out when building our basement bar.
-The husband does love a game of Texas Holdem so for Christmas I arranged for a custom built poker table to be built for a games room area.
+The husband does love a game of Texas Holdem, so for Christmas, I arranged for a custom-built poker table to be built for a games room area.

-It is pretty impressive and seats up to eight people and the legs fold so it can be neatly stacked away and does not encroach on your drinking space.
+It is pretty impressive and seats up to eight people, and the legs fold so it can be neatly stacked away and does not encroach on your drinking space.

-As he was quite proud of his new gift and we had a spare wall we hung the table on the wall and just lift it down and set it up when we have a card night.
+As he was quite proud of his new gift and we had a spare wall, we hung the table on the wall and just lift it down and set it up when we have a card night.

-Obviously you are not limited to a poker table.
+Obviously, you are not limited to a poker table.
 You could purchase a foosball table or pool table and head down the route of a sports bar theme which is another great basement bar idea.

 Cool bar decor with custom lighting and shelves

-We did change our lighting, but as the ceilings are so low and there was no room at all for pendant lights or electricity for wall sconces so you are really limited for choice.
+We did change our lighting, but as the ceilings are so low and there was no room at all for pendant lights or electricity for wall sconces so you are really limited to choice.

-We removed the cheap white spotlights and purchased some rather sleek looking lights and aimed them in the direction of where we needed them the most.
+We removed the cheap white spotlights and purchased some rather sleek-looking lights, and aimed them in the direction of where we needed them the most.
 For example, at the bar table, pointing at some of the posters and areas where we thought we would need more light when they were on.

-We did consider accent lighting but this was not in the form of a table lamp or floor lamp.
-To give it a more nightclub/bar type vibe we bought a strip of LED lights which we installed under the countertop of the bar and programmed these to come on with the shelf lighting.
+We did consider accent lighting, but this was not in the form of a table lamp or floor lamp.
+To give it a more nightclub/bar type vibe, we bought a strip of LED lights which we installed under the countertop of the bar and programmed these to come on with the shelf lighting.

-Ultimately the whole mood of the room can be changed with the accent lighting from red, to white, blue and green.
+Ultimately the whole mood of the room can be changed with the accent lighting from red to white, blue, and green.

 Updating an old TV Ikea Cabinet

-We actually found some really good contact paper on Amazon which is used to cover countertops and wooden cabinets.
+We actually found some really good contact paper on Amazon, which is used to cover countertops and wooden cabinets.
 We purchased a couple of rolls of this in black with a wood grain effect pattern.

-Now I will be honest you do need to have patience when covering a cabinet and the less detail on the cabinet the better.
-You have to use a credit card to smooth out the air bubbles, or prick them with a pin if they are tiny but once it is on, it is well worth the effort.
+Now I will be honest you do need to have patience when covering a cabinet, and the less detail on the cabinet, the better.
+You have to use a credit card to smooth out the air bubbles or prick them with a pin if they are tiny, but once it is on, it is well worth the effort.

 Accents throughout the entire basement

-To break up the large expanse of white by the fireplace we bought two matching brown vases and filled them with sticks.
+To break up the large expanse of white by the fireplace, we bought two matching brown vases and filled them with sticks.
 I am on the hunt for some ferns as it is time to change them out.

-Art, footstools and tables
+Art, footstool, and tables

-I also put together a piece of art as the particular metal piece I wanted was a little over our budget so a DIY piece was put into action.
+I also put together a piece of art as the particular metal piece I wanted was a little over our budget, so a DIY piece was put into action.

 How much space should you have behind a bar?

-If you don’t have enough space to incorporate a fridge within your bar then it will have to go to the side or behind – so you may need a little bit more room.
+If you don’t have enough space to incorporate a fridge within your bar, then it will have to go to the side or behind – so you may need a little bit more room.

 We also incorporated our window sill into the bar by using it as a shelf for the drinks.
 Again, before you start putting furniture in place or buying it, you should always measure to avoid costly mistakes.

-Don’t forget the storage
+Don’t forget the storage.

 A bar table with storage is an excellent purchase.
-Don’t forget you need space for the different types of glasses – wine glasses, shorts, shots, beer etc. to give you a complete bar set.
+Don’t forget you need space for the different types of glasses – wine glasses, shorts, shots, beer, etc. to give you a complete bar set.

 Bar stools and tables

-Some bars are quite high so be very careful when shopping for stools as they may not be high enough for a bar and also be aware of how comfortable they are.
+Some bars are quite high, so be very careful when shopping for stools as they may not be high enough for a bar, and also be aware of how comfortable they are.

 Below I have listed a few modern bar ideas for basements with links to items that may help you when you are building your basement bar.

-It is all about the sound
+It is all about sound.

 The cinema area of the basement bar had a luxury feel to it.
-Our sofa is, as I have said, quite large and is a corner sofa, very comfy and I have actually had it for about 8 years but cannot bear to part with it.
+Our sofa is, as I have said, quite large and is a corner sofa, very comfy and I have actually had it for about eight years but cannot bear to part with it.

-We already had a Bose surround system for a TV so we ran the cables under the sofa and around the room to get the full on effect of a cinema area.
+We already had a Bose surround system for a TV, so we ran the cables under the sofa and around the room to get the full-on effect of a cinema area.

-We added more sound in the basement area with a portable Bose speaker which sits on the bar.
+We added more sound in the basement area with a portable Bose speaker, which sits on the bar.

 How much does a finished basement add to home value?

 It is obvious that any improvements you make to your home will add value to it.
-A finished basement, whether it be a cinema room, a few new bedrooms, or even both will add to the value of your home.
+A finished basement, whether it be a cinema room, a few new bedrooms, or even both, will add to the value of your home.